Which city is cheaper, Istanbul or Tallinn?

 The summer brings many poeple to Tallinn as well as Istanbul.
 The summer months attract visitors to Tallinn because of the family-friendly experiences.
 Also, the city activities and the family-friendly experiences are the main draw to Istanbul this time of year.

 In July, Tallinn is generally cooler than Istanbul.
-Temperatures in Tallinn average around 17°C (62°F), and Istanbul stays around 24°C (74°F).
+Daily temperatures in Tallinn average around 17°C (62°F), and Istanbul fluctuates around 24°C (74°F).

 The sun comes out a lot this time of the year in Istanbul.
 People are often attracted to the plentiful sunshine in Tallinn this time of the year.
 In the summer, Tallinn often gets less sunshine than Istanbul.
 Tallinn gets 279 hours of sunny skies this time of year, while Istanbul receives 333 hours of full sun.